dasher-project/dasher-web/Keyboard/readme.md

     1. Open Android Studio.
     2. Close any open projects, to avoid accidents.
-    3. Open as a new project this location:
+    3. Open as an existing project this location:

             /where/you/cloned/redash/captive-web-view/forAndroid/